 German Schwab is an independent lighting lesigner and musician.
 He works currently as technician at the Octogone Theatre.
 Since 15 years, German is the tour technician of the Compagnie Linga for whom he has created the lighting design of many productions (Step 1, We are not I, Solographies, Tabula and ONA).

 Csaba studied at the Experimental Dance Academy Dance of Salzburg (AT) and at the Contemporary Dance School of Budapest (HU).
 He worked for Kubilai Kahn Investigations (FR and the Ballets C de B (BE) before joining Compagnie Linga.
+In parallel Csaba is currently working with Anton Lachky Company and GN/MC (Guy Nader et Maria Campos) and is teaching through Europe since 2013.

 Graduated from the CRR of Boulogne-Brillancourt (FR), Aude-Marie Bouchard (France) works for the Compagnie Junior Marchepied (Lausanne / CH).
 Former student at the Manufacture (Lausanne /CH), she joined Compagnie Linga in 2018.